 ACCOMMODATION AND MEALS

-Kathmandu: We stay at 4-star Boutique Hotels on a sharing basis, including breakfasts.
+Kathmandu: We stay at high standard Hotels on a sharing basis, including breakfasts.
 Depending on availability, single rooms can be booked upon request at an additional cost.
 All dinners are served in excellent restaurants in town where you can enjoy various types of cuisine, from the typical Nepali, Thai, and even steaks and Italian meals.
 Each restaurant has been screen by WILD YAK EXPEDITIONS representatives to ensure that it is of suitable quality for our guests.

 During Trekking: We stay in the lodges (small traditional mountain guesthouses) that are recommended by WILD YAK EXPEDITIONS as per defined itinerary destination.
 Please be aware that single rooms are not available.
 Though there are blankets available at the lodges, we recommend bringing your sleeping bag, as the sleeping rooms are not heated, but the dining hall will be heated in most of the lodge every evening.
 Showers are available at the majority of lodges at an extra cost.
 Please note that majority of the lodges the toilets are common, except in few of them where we provide you with attached rooms (if available), in particular at Namche, Gokyo and Lukla in order to fully enjoy your rest day with a shower.

 Many lodges serve a variety of cuisines such as continental, Indian, Tibetan and local cooking.
 Please note that the beverages are on each participant's charge, except coffee and the selection of teas that served for breakfast and in the afternoons upon your arrival, as well as some special snacks provided by WILD YAK EXPEDITIONS.
 Lunch packages are also available some specific days.

 All transportations in Kathmandu are by private vehicles.
 Flight to Lukla and back, by two-engines Otter Aeroplane.